aliciamartins/aliciamartins/README.md

 <h1 align="center">Hello!
 Welcome to my head 🧠</h1>
 <h3>About me ⚡</h3>
 <p>
-          UFABC Rocket Design | IEEE RAS UFABC | Scientific Researcher </br>
+          UFABC Rocket Design | Scientific Researcher 🚀 </br>
-          🚀 I'm an aerospace engineering student who likes to always be immersed in technology and get involved in different projects that involve engineering, programming and creativity! </br>
+          👩🏽‍🚀 I'm an aerospace engineering student who likes to always be immersed in technology and get involved in different projects that involve engineering, programming and creativity! </br>
 </p>

 <div>